benhylau/wrbt/README.md

 Aside from the peering credentials, **wrbt** aims to keep the relation between the identity of a node, i.e. its `fc00::/8` address, and its operator from becoming public information.
 When Alice first advertises that she needs to find a peer, she has exposed that she operates a node associated with whatever metadata embedded in that peering request.
 However, that request does not contain her cjdns public key or `fc00::/8` address, so her node cannot be uniquely identified based on that information alone.
 It wasn't until she accepted Bob's peering offer that her `fc00::/8` address is communicated to Bob, and Bob alone, never publicly.
 This ensures the knowledge of the association between node identitiy and personal identity is limited to trusted peers.

-Bob trusts Alice the moment he sends along his credentials in response to Alice's request.
+Bob trusts Alice the moment he sends his peering credentials in response to Alice's request.
 Alice has all the information necessary, i.e. `cjdnsPublicKeyOfBob` and `externalIpOfBob`, to associate Bob's node with his personal identity. **wrbt** ensures that the response can be decrypted by Alice alone, but Bob is solely responsible for judging to trust Alice when he sends along credentials.

 ## Verification of Identity & Man-in-the-middle Attacks

-The signing of the credentials performed by Bob, with his cjdns private key, allows for Alice to verify that the credentials are in fact coming from the operator of the node.
-It means Bob is not just sending to her credentials of a random node that does not belong to him.
-If Alice can also verify that this response did in fact come from Bob, say, [a trusted third-party tweeted a fingerprint of Bob's response](https://firstlook.org/theintercept/2014/10/28/smuggling-snowden-secrets/), to rule out a man-in-the-middle attack, then Alice can verify that she is indeed peering with a node operated by Bob.
+The signing of the `node` bundle performed by Bob, with his cjdns private key, allows for Alice to verify that the `credential` and `metadata` are in fact coming from the operator of the node.
+It means Bob is not just sending to her credentials of a random node that does not even belong to him.
+If Alice can also verify that this message did in fact come from Bob, say, [a trusted third-party tweeted a fingerprint of Bob's response](https://firstlook.org/theintercept/2014/10/28/smuggling-snowden-secrets/), to rule out a man-in-the-middle attack, then Alice can verify that she is indeed peering with a node operated by Bob.

 >**Signature** is optional.

 This verification, however, may not always be necessary.
 Consider the case where Halley wants to get on Hyperboria, and her friend Icarus wants to give her peering credentials to his VPS from his Android phone, which is peered with the VPS.
 Icarus doesn't mind sharing the same password, or he has passwords set aside for situations like this.
-The point is, his Android node does not have the private key of the VPS node, so there is no way for Icarus to sign the credentials he is about to send Halley.
-Icarus will then send a peering response without a signature, and Halley's application would ask if she wants to peer with the following node.
+The point is, his Android node does not have the private key of the VPS node, so there is no way for Icarus to sign the `node` bundle he is about to send Halley.
+Icarus will then send a credentials message without a signature, and Halley's application would ask if she wants to peer with the following node.

 ```
 Name:     Icarus